 The Heads of the States or governments established the South Asian Association for Regional Cooperation (SAARC).SAARC has been working for strengthening agricultural research and technology transfer through the regional network among agricultural research and development institutions and policymakers in South Asia.

-- Course Level: The grant is available for pursuing PhD programme.
+- Course Level: The scholarship is available for pursuing PhD programme.

-- Study Subject: The grant is awarded in the subject of agricultural.
+- Study Subject: The scholarship is awarded in the subject of agricultural.

-- Award: The sponsorship will cover the followings:
+- Scholarship Award: The scholarship will cover the followings:

 - Economy class airfare from home country and return at the end of PhD study